 And why is that important?

 Because many of these reliable traditions state that he took a close relative of his with him; Anna bat Yosef (Anna daughter of Joseph), who married the British king Bran the Blessed.
-Numerous subsequent Welsh British and then Welsh monarchs descended from him, and the English (not British) has since the 1400s!
-Anna is variously identified as either the sister, daughter or great-niece of Joseph.
+Numerous subsequent Welsh British and then Welsh monarchs descended from him, and the English and British have since the 1400s!
+Anna is variously identified as either the sister or daughter of Joseph.
 Sister is not chronologically possible, and his sister Anna had actually married Bran’s great-grandfather several decades before and was actually Bran’s great-grandmother!
 (She may have been the same person as Mary’s mother Anna, although that is naturally a matter of dispute.)
-It is worth noting that traditions maintaining she was Joseph’s daughter were likely inventions by Catholic monks after the myth of Mary’s “perpetual virginity” was made into law by the Roman Catholic Church.
-An early tradition actually maintained that Anna was Joseph and Mary’s youngest daughter (a fact confirmed by an early Bishop of Jerusalem), and even after the Catholic monks had officially changed the record to read otherwise, it was recorded that the royal families still claimed descent from Mary rather than Joseph of Arimathea.
-So, Yeshua’s youngest sister married a British KING (who was actually the family’s COUSIN) and had a son, Caradog, who had a son, Saint Cyllin, from whom numerous subsequent kings (including the current royal family) descend.
+So, Yeshua’s cousin (some suggest she was actually His sister) married a British KING (who was actually the family’s COUSIN) and had a son, Caradog, who had a son, Saint Cyllin, from whom numerous subsequent kings (including the current royal family) descend.
 This created the uniting of the two houses of Judah: Bran the Blessed was a male-line descendant of Brutus and therefore of Zerah and Judah, while Anna was a male-line descendant of David and therefore of Perez and Judah.
 This united line has ruled continually since then.
 It also fulfills the prophecy that David’s seed would always be on a throne.
-While they are no longer his male-line descendants (as far as anyone knows, anyway!), they ARE his seed (and Yeshua’s nephews and nieces).
+While they are no longer his male-line descendants (as far as anyone knows, anyway!), they ARE his seed (and Yeshua’s cousins).

 There are other descendants of Judah’s son Perez that have been forgotten: the Ethiopian Jews, specifically the Royal Family.